NikitaChilkoti/Crowdstrike-outage-case-study/Failure.md

 ---

-# Why Systems Failed So Aggressively
+## Why systems failed so aggressively

 Normally, when software breaks the application crashes, services restart, or users experience partial disruption.